innawendell/player/README.md

 How do I use this code as a library?
 `python setup.py install`

-or it can be installed directory from github,
+or it can be installed directly from github,

 `pip install git+https://github.com/innawendell/player.git#egg=player`